hotio/website/docs/containers/plex.md

 ## Claim your server

 When running Plex on a docker `bridge` network, you can't just get to the webui and start configuring it, you'll need to claim it first.
-Go to [plex.tv/claim](https://www.plex.tv/claim){: target=_blank rel="noopener" } and login with your account, copy the claim token and add it to the environment variable like this `-e PLEX_CLAIM_TOKEN="claim-xxxxxxxxxxxxxxxxxxxx"`.
+Go to [plex.tv/claim](https://www.plex.tv/claim){ target="_blank" rel="noopener" } and login with your account, copy the claim token and add it to the environment variable like this `-e PLEX_CLAIM_TOKEN="claim-xxxxxxxxxxxxxxxxxxxx"`.
 When starting the new plex server for the first time, the server will be added to your account.

 ## Plex Beta